apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-pieces/README.md

 to the slugs of all pieces of this type in order to prevent needless conflicts with the slugs of other piece types.

+### `addToListProjection`

+A MongoDB-style projection object indicating which additional properties of a piece will be returned by the query that populates the list view in the "Manage Pieces" dialog box.
+This was added for security reasons.
+Note that if you are simply using addColumns then this should happen automatically for you.
+You would mainly need this option if you are overriding the list view template altogether and displaying information in a custom way.
+Negative projections (exclusions) are not supported.

 ## More Options

 See [reusable content with pieces](/core-concepts/reusable-content-pieces/)